tgorordo/smithy/README.md

 `smithy` identifies the Smith set via graph Strongly Connected Component (SCC) analysis of the pairwise majority graph using [`rustworkx`](https://www.rustworkx.org/).
-Pairwise majority comparisons scale quadratically in the number of candidates and linearly in the number of ballots, while while the SCC and condensation graph analysis is approximately quadratic in the number of candidates for the dense tournament graphs typical of Condorcet elections.
+Pairwise majority comparisons scale quadratically in the number of candidates and linearly in the number of ballots, while the SCC and condensation graph analysis is approximately quadratic in the number of candidates for the dense tournament graphs typical of Condorcet elections.
 Internally, repeated ballots are compressed/cache-counted before pairwise evaluation to improve performance over duplicate rankings.